Larsa Pippen Sports A Tiny Romper While Flaunting Her Sexy Legs

 “Mom goals,” said a second Instagrammer while talking about the busy mother-of-four.

-“You so are perfect lady,” stated a third fan, who added a red emoji for more emphasis.
+“You so are perfect lady,” stated a third admirer, who added a red emoji for more emphasis.

 “Goddess,” remarked a fourth keen follower.

-Besides verbal comments, other Instagrammers simply added emoji to Larsa’s post.
+Aside from the verbal praise for Larsa, other Instagrammers simply commented with emoji.
 All kinds of symbols of that sort were aimed at the ex-wife of NBA great Scottie Pippen, including red hearts, heart-faces, fire, and cat-faces.

 To check out updates about and from Larsa Pippen, follow the fashionista on her Instagram account.